shashhwatiwari/StaffSync/readme.md

     Replace "username" with your MySQL username.

 6. Set up the environment variables :

+    i.
+Please refer to the .env.example file for database configuration settings.
+    Create a .env file in the staffsyncDjango directory, then copy the content from .env.example into it.
+Update the DB_USER and DB_PASSWORD fields with your respective username and password

+    ii.
+Alternatively :
-    **Replace** the 'DB_USER' and 'DB_PASSWORD' section with your respective user and password in the provided .env file  <br>
+    Create a new ".env" file in the staffsyncDjango directory and replace the 'DB_USER' and 'DB_PASSWORD' section with your respective user and password in the provided  <br>

        DATABASE_NAME= StaffSync